 How can I contribute to the Filecoin codebase?

-We have nearly passed the critical period when we needed to keep the codebase private, and are quickly reaching a point where the implementation would benefit more from being public.
-Therefore we plan to publish the codebase in the coming months.
-This will be an exciting time to get involved!
-At that point, everybody interested can come learn about Filecoin, help build parts of it, and start building on top of it.
+This is an exciting time to get involved!
+Everybody interested can come learn about Filecoin, help build parts of it, and start building on top of it.

 I have an idea!
 How do I discuss it with you?

 I want to start a Filecoin Meetup group!
 How do I do it?

 We love to see volunteers developing communities around Filecoin.
 Please email email@example.com with your information (name, background, experience, and location) and we’ll try to help however we can!

 How do we get someone from the Filecoin team to speak at our event?